Skip to content

 dataflux-func_server The front-end service of DataFlux Func.

-Mainly provides the web interface, API interface, etc.
+Mainly provides Web interface, API interfaces, etc.

 dataflux-func_worker-0 Python worker unit listening to queue #0.